JetBrains/teamcity-sdk-docs/topics/server-side-object-model.md

 The main entry point for project model is [`jetbrains.buildServer.serverSide.ProjectManager`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/ProjectManager.html).
 With help of this class you can obtain projects and build configurations, create new projects or remove them.

 On the server side projects are represented by [`jetbrains.buildServer.serverSide.SProject`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SProject.html) interface.
 Project has unique id (projectId).
 Any change in the project will not be persisted automatically.
-If you need to persist project configuration on disk use SProject.persist() method.
+If you need to persist project configuration on the disk, use SProject.persist() method.

 Build configurations are represented by [`jetbrains.buildServer.serverSide.SBuildType`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SBuildType.html).
-As with projects any change in the build configuration settings is not saved on disk automatically.
-Since build configurations are stored in the projects, you should persist corresponding project after the build configuration modification.
+As with projects, any change in the build configuration settings is not saved on the disk automatically.
+Since build configurations are stored in projects, you should persist the corresponding project after the build configuration modification.

 <note>